jall/dotfiles/README.md

     grep -q -F '/usr/local/bin/bash' /etc/shells || sudo echo '/usr/local/bin/bash' >> /etc/shells
     ```

-- react-native bits
-- Android build tools
 - Add `GH_TOKEN` notes, or add generator to Makefile

 ## Notes

-- Jetbrains IDEs
-  - Settings are contained as `settings.jar` file & aren't very nice to VC.
-  - No cli I can find, so settings must be imported by hand once the IDEs are installed.
 - LaTeX
   - brew does not provide the simpler CLI tools like pdflatex - you have to get the whole MacTex cask, which is a 2GB install & a lot more than I currently want.